ps2cnc/ps2cnc/README.md

 There is a chapter in the SVG spec on Paths and within that you see moveto, closepath and lineto.

-Starting here in the SVG
+We start here in this SVG file

 ```
 transform="matrix(0.1,0,0,-0.1,0,792)